 We don’t time the walking event separately – you can walk or walk/run.

 If you are a slower runner doing the longer distances, check the cutoff paces above.

 The easy way: Click here for directions in google maps

-Both courses are loops, so they start and finish here.
-Please do not park on the main road which is a 100km/h zone.
+All courses are loops, so they start and finish here.
 There will be plenty of parking within the forest grounds.

 Paste the following into google maps:

-The race start is at the junction of Christmas Hill Rd and Brookman Rd, opposite Kuitpo Hall (a renovated stone building) and Tynan Rd.
-If you’re coming from the Adelaide-Meadows Rd it’s 8 kms from the junction with Brookman Rd (signposted Willunga).
-If you’re coming from the Adelaide-Mt Compass Rd, it’s 13 kms from the junction of Brookman Rd with that (signposted Meadows).
+The race start is across the road from the Prospect Hill MTB Trail head car park on Brookman Connor Road.
+Enter Brookman Connor Road from Brookman Rd and drive about 3kms along the dirt road to the car park.
+If you’re coming from the Adelaide-Meadows Rd it’s 10 kms from the Brookman Road junction with Dashwood Gully Road (signposted Willunga).
+If you’re coming from the Adelaide-Mt Compass Rd, it’s 13 kms from the Brookman Road junction with Range Road with that (signposted Meadows).

 To avoid long queues at the portaloos when you get there, please use a public toilet on the way.
 There are bush toilets at the Chookarloo camp site (3 kms from the turnoff just before Meadows); an indoor loo at the Kuitpo Forest Information Centre, another 2 kms further on; and a bush toilet at Woodcutter’s Cottage, 2 kms further still.
 Coming from the south via Mt Compass, there are toilets there.
 Coming from Adelaide via South Rd, you would have to go through Willunga or Aldinga to find toilets.